fbpx

 Although there may be other important considerations before creating a startup while currently employed,the items outlined above are a good starting point.
 Although not a legal issue, you also may want to consider how your treatment of the above considerations will be perceived by your current employer.
 The business world ends up being a small one, so maintaining a good relationship and not burning bridges is important, especially when wading into nuanced areas.

 O&A’s StartupProgram.com (SUP) is designed to support entrepreneurial startups, offering complete company formation services delivered through an efficient platform coupled with an exclusive e-learning curriculum designed for founders.
 SUP gets startups up and running at a much lower cost than working with a big law firm – and without the risks of using do-it-yourself legal alternative websites.
-Visit SUP to learn more or book a demo of the service today.
+Book a demo of the service today.

 More tips for startup entrepreneurs